Warndu curates Australian Native Food Experiences. Warndu is an Indigenous owned company which means good in the Adnyamathanha language

 Siobhan O'Toole

-Siobhan O'Toole is a part owner of the business.
-Siobhan was born on Yorta Yorta land (Cobram in Regional Victoria) and works to support Rebecca and Damien in building Warndu.
+Siobhan O'Toole is a founding owner of the business.
+Siobhan was born on Yorta Yorta land (Cobram in Regional Victoria) and for 8 years worked to support Rebecca and Damien in building Warndu into a leading supplier of premiere Australian Native food.
+In 2024 she sold her share of the business, enabling Warndu to become 100% Indigenous owned.
 Siobhan is a fundraiser, business owner and a large scale program manager.
 Read more about Siobhan over at her website →

 Our supporters and journey